cfengine/documentation/resources/additional-topics/itil.markdown

 improvements and enhancements.
-Today, the most popular release of ITIL is given by the books of ITIL version 2 (often referred to as ITILv2), while the British OGC (Office of Government Commerce), owner and publisher of ITIL, is currently promoting ITIL version 3 (ITILv3) under the device "`ITIL Reloaded"'.
+Today, the most popular release of ITIL is given by the books of ITIL version 2 (often referred to as ITILv2), while the British OGC (Office of Government Commerce), owner and publisher of ITIL, is currently promoting ITIL version 3 (ITILv3) under the device `"ITIL Reloaded"`.
 A further ITIL version has already been planned, owing to perceived problems with version 3.